 What Is Aviation Science?

 Aviation science refers to aircraft operations and support systems.
 In addition to flight operations, it includes aircraft maintenance, air traffic control, airport and airline management.
 Read this article to learn more about aviation science.
-Schools offering Aviation Management degrees can also be found in these popular choices.

 Aviation Science Defined